John Roper, 1st Baron Teynham: Marriage and family

 John Roper's first wife Elizabeth died in 1567.
 Roper married a second time to Elizabeth Dyon some time between 24 September 1583 (when her first husband died) and 4 April 1584.
 His second wife also predeceased him, dying prior to 22 September 1593, they had no children.

 Death

 John Roper died in 1618, and was succeeded in his title by his son Christopher.
 He was buried in the south chancel of the church at Lynsted Lodge.

-A general history of the Roper family and their landholdings

-The estates owned by the Roper family in the United Kingdom include Hyde and Charlton, Bradford, Pylewell Park, Candelwick, Galway Estates and Trimdon Estates.
-Additional estates include Saint Dunstans, Chestfeild, Cheselherst, Brambiltighe, and Modingham among others.
-Kent Estates were acquired in 15th century by Lord John Roper.
-Galway estates (181 acres) were acquired in 19th century by Sir Henry Roper.

-In 1788, Henry Francis Roper, the 14th Baron of Teynham inherited his cousin’s John Barnewall Curzon’s wealth and estate at Water Perry, Northamptonshire when he died.
-Henry legally added his name to his by Royal Licence and joined House of Roper and House of Curzon in his honour and became Henry Francis Roper-Curzon.
-Today, his descendants such as John Roper-Curzon, David Roper-Curzon, and Harry Roper-Curzon still go by both names.